How healthy are your finances?

 It takes a lot of courage to face the fact that your finances are causing you problems, and even more to ask for help.

-There are a number of places to turn to for help, including the Money Advice Service or Citizens Advice.
+There are a number of places to turn to for help, including the Money Helper or Citizens Advice.
 If you’re a Benenden Health member, you can speak to a qualified counsellor 24 hours a day, for support with any anxiety or stress you might be feeling in relation to your finances.
 Learn more about the mental health support that Benenden Health could offer you.

 Side-hustle: Could I earn more?